algoRhythm99/TiTsEd/README.md

 This project was a save editor for the Flash engine version of the game *Trials in Tainted Space*.

+TiTsEd allows you to edit your character's stats, and possibly other things in the future.

 This project does *NOT* support the Javascript version of the game.

-TiTsEd allows you to edit your character's stats, and possibly other things in the future.
+For editing the Javascript version of the game please see https://github.com/algoRhythm99/TiTS.JS-Save-Editor or https://github.com/Chase-san/TiTsEdJS/releases

 ## Requirements ##